-CONTINUING DISCLOSURE AGREEMENT
+FORM OF FAIRFAX COUNTY CONTINUING DISCLOSURE AGREEMENT

-CONTINUING DISCLOSURE AGREEMENT
+FORM OF FAIRFAX COUNTY CONTINUING DISCLOSURE AGREEMENT

-This Continuing Disclosure Agreement (this "Disclosure Agreement") is executed and delivered by Fairfax County, Virginia (the "County"), in connection with the issuance by the County of \$321,900,000 aggregate principal amount of its Public Improvement Bonds, Series 2023A (the "Bonds"), pursuant to the provisions of a resolution (the "Resolution") adopted on December 6, 2022, by the Board of Supervisors of the County.
-The proceeds of the Bonds are being used by the County to finance and refinance various public improvements in the County.
-The County hereby covenants and agrees as follows:
+This Continuing Disclosure Agreement (this "Disclosure Agreement") is executed and delivered by Fairfax County, Virginia (the "County"), in connection with the issuance by the Fairfax County Economic Development Authority (the "Authority") of its \$41,350,000 aggregate principal amount of Fairfax County Facilities Revenue Bonds Series 2023 (Tysons Community Center Project) (Federally Taxable) (the "Series 2023 Bonds"), pursuant to the provisions of a resolution (the "Authorizing Resolution") adopted by the Authority on October 9, 2023, and under a Trust Agreement, dated as of November 1, 2023, between the Authority and U.S. Bank Trust Company, National Association, as trustee (in such capacity, the "Trustee").

 SECTION 1.
 Purpose of the Disclosure Agreement.
-This Disclosure Agreement is being executed and delivered by the County for the benefit of the holders of the Bonds and in order to assist the Participating Underwriters (defined below) in complying with the Rule (defined below).
-The County acknowledges that it is undertaking primary responsibility for any reports, notices, or disclosures that may be required under this Disclosure Agreement.
+This Disclosure Agreement is being executed and delivered by the County acting on behalf of itself and the Authority, for the benefit of the holders of the Series 2023 Bonds and in order to assist the Participating Underwriters (defined below) in complying with the Rule (defined below).
+Under the Rule, the County is an "obligated person."
+The County acknowledges that it is undertaking primary responsibility for any reports, notices or disclosures that may be required under this Disclosure Agreement.

 SECTION 2.
 Definitions.
-In addition to the definitions set forth in the Resolution, which apply to any capitalized term used in this Disclosure Agreement unless otherwise defined in this Section, the following capitalized terms shall have the following meanings:
+In addition to the definitions set forth in the Trust Agreement, which apply to any capitalized term used in this Disclosure Agreement unless otherwise defined in this Section, the following capitalized terms shall have the following meanings: